Kampfkarren/selene/docs/src/cli/usage.md

 **--fix** *fix*

 Automatically applies lint suggestions.
-Because this can be potentially destructive, it's not allowed by default when there are uncommitted changes.
-This safety can be ignored by including `--allow-dirty` to allow with unstaged changes or `--allow-staged` to allow only staged changes.
+Since this can be potentially destructive, it's not allowed when there are uncommitted changes.
+This safety mechanism can be ignored by including `--allow-dirty` to allow unstaged changes or `--allow-staged` to allow only staged changes.

 **--num-threads** *num-threads*